-Most customers dread having to conduct a full cleanout of a TEG dehydrator.
+Most customers dread having to conduct a full cleanout of a TEG dehydrator or glycol dehydrator.
 The cleanout sometimes implies shutdowns or drop in capacity.
 One of the ways CROFT designed the Passive Dehydration System (PDS) is to be utilized as a quick, easy, and a temporary way to bypass a TEG and continue to dehydrate the gas while your TEG is shut down and getting serviced/cleaned out.

 Our PDS is a very simple system.
 It has no moving parts, no powered components, no fires, no boilers, no permits required, and has a modular system structure that has limited emissions.
 Our PDS is a non-regenerative system, which means it uses a deliquescent adsorbent to dry the gas.
 The desiccant we use in our system is called enviroDRI.

 A client recently purchased a gas gathering facility from another entity and had two legacy dehydrators working in parallel that have been functioning for well over 5 years.
 The Glycol Dehydration Units have not been running efficiently and had numerous unexpected shutdowns which prompted the client to do a full evaluation, inspection, and cleaning of the system.
 For every shutdown, they had to cut capacity by half while one of the glycol dehy unit was being worked on.
 The client made the optimal decision to clean out their TEG systems but could not lose capacity at the gas gathering facility.
 To save timing, labor and part costs, the client was going to shut down both TEGs at the same time rather than cut capacity by half for over eight weeks while working on one or the other.
 With two glycol dehydration units being worked on at the same time the time frame was shut down for three weeks to go through a complete QC of the system and necessary upgrades.
 The provided the steps that they needed to conduct at for this operation are as follow:

 - Drain system of existing fluids.